steincodes/steincodes.github.io/_posts/2018-06-22-godot-development-updates-june-2018.markdown

 The problem here lies in the views not in the approach so if you want to add something read a bit more first.

-[Issue Link: Engine Bloat Discussion](https://github.com/godotengine/godot/issues/19486) , I think the new sub-system idea was too good to pass up on but I am not the voice of the world check it out yourself.
+[Issue Link: Engine Bloat Discussion](https://github.com/godotengine/godot/issues/19486) , I think a little bloat doesn't matter but I am not the expert here.

 ## My Tileset creation process improvement suggestion --Active